The Best At-Home Spin Bikes at Every Price Point, According to a Cycling Instructor

 Things to consider when buying an at-home spin bike

-1. Resistance: There are two different types of resistance you can choose from.
-Most studios opt for magnetic resistance, which Beggan says “offers more nuances for resistance levels so you can really find the perfect spot for your fitness level.”
-The heavier resistance on these bikes doesn’t push back on your joints, so they’re generally more comfortable, particularly if you’re prone to knee pain.
-The other option is physical or “felt pad” resistance, which tends to have a lower price point, but requires more maintenance and offers fewer levels for your ride.
+There are two different types of resistance you can choose from.
+Most studios opt for magnetic resistance, which Beggan says "offers more nuances for resistance levels so you can really find the perfect spot for your fitness level."
+The heavier resistance on these bikes doesn't push back on your joints, so they're generally more comfortable, particularly if you're prone to knee pain.
+The other option is physical or "felt pad" resistance, which tends to have a lower price point, but requires more maintenance and offers fewer levels for your ride.

-2. Drive: Back in the day, you could generally only find at-home bikes that relied on chains to get them going, which tend to come at a lower price point.
+Back in the day, you could generally only find at-home bikes that relied on chains to get them going, which tend to come at a lower price point.
 These give you a similar feel to riding outside, but they make it harder to hit a faster pace.
 Now, belt-driven bikes (which have become the studio standard) offer a smoother experience, require less maintenance, and last longer.
 If you like the feel of the road as you pedal, some belt bikes (including all of the ones in the bikes below) have more texture than others to provide a more authentic experience.

-3. Frame: When choosing a bike, you can either opt for an aluminum frame, which is less maintenance and is lightweight, or a steel one, which comes at a lower cost but is heavy and can rust over time.
+When choosing a bike, you can either opt for an aluminum frame, which is less maintenance and is lightweight, or a steel one, which comes at a lower cost but is heavy and can rust over time.

-4. Pedals: It’s important to know that all at-home spin bikes come with changeable pedals, which means that if you love a bike but want a different option for your feet, you can buy pedals separately and swap them out.
+It's important to know that all at-home spin bikes come with changeable pedals, which means that if you love a bike but want a different option for your feet, you can buy pedals separately and swap them out.
 There are sneaker pedals, which are basically what you had on your bike as a kid, dual cage SPD pedals, which have a cage on one side for sneakers and a spot to clip-in spin shoes on the other, and triple link pedals, which offer a clip-in only.

 The best at-home spin bikes at every price

 This spin bike is among the best deals on the market.
-The 44-pound fly wheel rides super smoothly and you won’t even need clip-in shoes.
+The 40-pound cycle rides super smoothly and you won’t even need clip-in shoes.
 “My husband and I were looking for a stationary bike to get us through quarantine, but couldn’t stomach breaking the bank for a pricier model before we knew how much we’d use it.
 Turns out, we’ve both used it every single day since I wedged it into the corner of our bedroom,” says executive editor Abbey Stone.
 “Paired with the fitness app of your choice, I’m flabbergasted to how close to the studio experience you can get—with a bit of imagination, of course—for a quarter of what the bigger-name brands will run you.”